Defiance College President Richanne C. Mankey

 The board approved Defiance College: Strategies to Defy the Ordinary 2021-2026 in February 2021.
 The Strategies guide the work to continue to improve quality programs, grow enrollment and increase retention, have a vibrant campus environment as well as to prepare students for career readiness and life-long learning that is transformative.
 The mission, vision, and core values are included in the document, and the essence of a Defiance College education is made clear - it is transformative learning.
 It also includes a bold goal to become a national model for Diversity, Equity, and Inclusion.
 It is the second strategic plan during Dr. Mankey's administration.

 Until 2025, Dr. Mankey will serve on the board of directors for the National Association of Independent Colleges and Universities (NAICU); since 2018 she has served on the Policy Analysis and Public Relations committee for NAICU.
 She is also a trustee on the executive committee for the Ohio Foundation of Independent Colleges (OFIC).
 She currently serves on the NCAA President's Council as well as the President's Advisory Group for Division III.
 In 2019 she became a trustee for the Regional Growth Partnership based in Toledo, Ohio.
 Locally, she is a trustee for the ProMedica Defiance Regional Hospital.
 She has taken an active role with Defiance community leadership and currently leads part of its strategic planning and comprehensive master planning efforts.

-She graduated cum laude in psychology from Ohio Northern University; received her master's degree in social agency counseling from the University of Dayton; and earned her doctorate in adult education from Teachers College, Columbia University, New York.
-Her career as a leader in independent higher education spans nearly three decades.
+Dr. Mankey graduated cum laude from Ohio Northern University (Ohio); received her master's degree from the University of Dayton (Ohio); and earned her doctorate from Teachers College, Columbia University (New York, New York).